-Bread and Roses is proud to announce our slate of six socialist organizers for the Democratic Socialist Labor Commission Steering Committee.
-The slate includes:
+Bread & Roses is proud to announce our slate of six socialist organizers for the Democratic Socialist Labor Commission (DLSC) steering committee.
+The slate includes

 - Anthony Downing (Lehigh Valley) is a former factory floor leader and strike captain now working as a staff organizer for SEIU Healthcare PA.

 - Ashley Payne (East Bay) is an SEIU 1021 chapter first vice president and a member of 1021’s Committee on Political Education and the Contra Costa County CLC.
-She is co-chair of EBDSA’s Racial Solidarity Committee.
+She is co-chair of East Bay DSA’s Racial Solidarity Committee.

-- JP Kaderbek (Chicago) is a Teamsters shop steward.
-He has served on the CDSA executive committee and helped grow its labor branch.
+- J.P.
+Kaderbek (Chicago) is a Teamsters shop steward.
+He has served on the Chicago DSA executive committee and helped grow its labor branch.

 - K.T.
 Liberato (Philadelphia) is a full-time railroad maintenance and construction worker and the elected president of Brotherhood of Maintenance of Way Employees Local 3012 (a division of the Teamsters).